 Thus, our team ensures that it provides complete and accurate information, offering its customers the best solutions, as well as representation before the judicial authorities.

 Once you obtain a declaration of enforceability of a foreign judgement, the enforcement can start only at the request of the creditor.
-This being said, our lawyers will consign the request for the enforcement in your name, with the competent officer of the court.
+This being said, our lawyers in Romania will consign the request for the enforcement in your name, with the competent officer of the court.

 The officer of the court will proceed to file the application and begin the enforcement proceedings, identifying the assets of the debtor.